smartinrub/sergiomartinrubio.com/_projects/build-your-own-web-chat-application-with-xmpp.md

 - **XMPP facade layer**: will contain most of the business logic of the application and will be responsible for orchestrating the creation of XMPP connections, sending messages and ending XMPP connections.
 Also we will store the websocket sessions associated to XMPP connections on this layer.

   - **Start session**: We will start a session by checking if the credentials are correct, and then we will create an XMPP connection for the given user.
 In case the user does not exist we will create on on the fly and we will use it to log in to XMPP.
-Then we will store the websocker session for the XMPP connection we have just created and add an incoming XMPP message listener for the connection.
-Finally we return with a succesful message.
+Then we will store the websocket session for the XMPP connection we have just created and add an incoming XMPP message listener for the connection.
+Finally we return with a successful message.

     ```java
         private static final Map<Session, XMPPTCPConnection> CONNECTIONS = new HashMap<>();